mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 Melna took a few deep breaths to regain her composure.

+"Holragi wouldn't need any more missions than the one Liffa is on unless something has gone terribly wrong."

+"But we've been getting recordings of Liffa's voice every tova'la," said Jesse.

+"If they aren't missions, then they must be weapons of some kind.
+They aren't waiting for Liffa."

-"Record everything.
-Every dot, every time.
-And find a way to determine their shape and size.
-Make sure Thimlu is listening at the conduit tomorrow afternoon and wire your findings to me on the private senate channel once I reach Shaki.
+"Jesse," she turned and approached him.
+"I want you to record every dot, every time, and find a way to determine their size and trajectory.
+Pomri will be here tomorrow morning to get your updates before you switch shifts.
+If anything changes after that, wire your findings to me on the private senate channel.
 I'm calling for a debate in the evening."

 "We shall keep a constant eye."